fkirc/attranslate/README.md

 ## Cross-platform Support

 `attranslate` is designed to translate any website or app with any toolchain.
-`attranslate` works for Web/Android/iOS or any combination of platforms.
+`attranslate` works for Web/Android/iOS/Flutter or any combination of platforms.
 To make this possible, `attranslate` supports the following file formats:

 - Nested JSON
 - Flat JSON
+- Flutter-ARB
 - Android-XML
 - iOS-Strings